Weekend Puppy Raisers

 - Providing a safe, healthy and loving environment for the puppy

 Please note: We currently only accept weekend puppy raiser applications from people who live in MA and RI.
-Puppy raisers will travel to the correctional facility nearest to their home to pick up the puppy each weekend (not to the NEADS Princeton, MA campus).
+Most Puppy Raisers travel to the correctional facility nearest to their home to pick up the puppy each weekend.
+Some puppies are trained on the NEADS Princeton, MA campus.

-Weekend Puppy Raisers are an integral part of NEADS, and complement our weekday dog training program, which takes place in 7 prisons in Massachusetts and Rhode Island.
+Weekend Puppy Raisers are an integral part of NEADS, and complement our weekday dog training program, which takes place in 5 prisons in Massachusetts and Rhode Island.
+Some dogs are trained on the NEADS campus.

 NEADS dogs live in prison with their assigned Inmate Handler, and learn basic and advanced task work and obedience.
 Weekend Puppy Raisers pick up their assigned dog from the prison most weekends and socialize the NEADS dog: introduce dog to sights, sounds, and experiences that are not available in prison (for example: traffic, children, grocery stores, and sporting events).